Master of Medicine in Family Medicine

 EXAMINATION FORMAT

-The examination is conducted by DGMS, NUS and the examination format for 2023 is as below:
+The examination is conducted by DGMS, NUS and the examination format is as below:

 Component